 Public Access – The new way of providing affordable legal services

 Following the introduction of legislation in 2013, many people ceased to be eligable for legal aid in family law cases overnight.
 Jane considered the alternatives to ensure that individuals with family law issues continue have access to a family law barrister, who is approachable and affordable.
 As a result, she was trained on the Bar Council’s Public Access Course.
 The public access scheme is relatively new.
 In the past, in order to use the services of a barrister it was necessary to instruct a solicitor from the start or early on in the case.
 The barrister was instructed further down the line.
 It was not unusual for the client and the barrister to meet for the first time on the day of the hearing.
 That was far from ideal.
 Under the public access scheme, Jane is contacted by individuals often at an early stage of their case.
 The public access rules permit Jane to provide advice and representation to those who choose to manage their own case on a day to day basis and who choose instruct her at particular stages of their case.
 In this way, Jane’s clients remain in control of their case.
 They have a clear overview and they can make informed decisions at every stage of the proceedings.
 The public access scheme does not suit everyone.

 Contact Jane.
 You will be fully supported and in control of your case at every stage

 Jane is authorised to practise by the Bar Council and is regulated by the Bar Standards Board.
 She has a right of audience in every court in England and Wales and can be contacted via the Bar Council Direct Access Portal.
 Jane holds insurance with Bar Mutual.

 Professional Memberships: Lincoln’s Inn, Family Law Bar Association, Affiliate member of Resolution.

-Alternatively, you can click here to Make an Enquiry
+Tel 01484 660124 for a quote or alternatively, you can click here to Make an Enquiry